Pension death benefits and inheritance tax changes from April 2027

 • From 6 April 2027, most unused pension funds and death benefits will be included in the value of a person’s estate for inheritance tax purposes.

-• Death in service benefits paid from a registered pension scheme will be excluded from IHT.
+• Death in service benefits paid from a registered pension scheme will be excluded from inheritance tax.

 • Personal representatives will be responsible for reporting and paying any inheritance tax due on unused pension funds and death benefits from 6 April 2027.